Brad-Behrens/Blockchain-Developer-Capstone-Project/README.md

 ## Description

-The Capstone porject aimed to build a decentralized housing service to eliminate any form of errors or fraud based in paper-based property titles.
+The Capstone project aimed to build a decentralized housing service to eliminate any form of errors or fraud based in paper-based property titles.
 A solution to this is to create non-fungible tokens using Ethereum's ERC721 standard and list such tokens on the OpenSea marketplace for non-fungible digital assets.

 ## Getting Started